From BR Bullpen

 Alvarez started 2013 with a pitifully low average but continued power and better defense at the hot corner.
 By early July, though, his average was back in its traditional range and he was third in the 2013 NL in home runs.
 He was hitting .246/.307/.512 with 22 home runs and 57 RBI in 79 games.
 That earned him a selection to the 2013 All-Star Game.
 Despite ranking second in the NL in dingers at the time of the Game, he was originally left off the Home Run Derby by captain David Wright but got the call when Carlos Gonzalez backed out.
 Alvarez hit 6 home runs, just missing the cut for the second round, while batting against Rudy Pena.
 In the All-Star Game itself, he entered in the 8th as a defensive replacement in the NL's 3-0 loss.
 He came to bat in the bottom of the 9th with one on and two out against Joe Nathan; Pedro popped up to Jason Kipnis to end it.
 For the season, he finished at .233/.296/.473, his 116 OPS+ almost identical with 2012.
 He had 36 home runs, 100 RBI and 186 strikeouts for some gaudy numbers.
 He again made 27 errors but won a lot of praise from the media and team management for his improved range and his fielding percentage was better as well (.941, a 15 point improvement).
 He tied Paul Goldschmidt for the league home run lead (6 ahead of Jay Bruce), tied Adrian Gonzalez for 5th in RBI, led in strikeouts (one ahead of Bruce), tied Brandon Belt for 10th in extra-base hits (60), led in home run rate, led in errors (regardless of position) and led third basemen in assists (359, 50 more than #2 Nolan Arenado).
 For the league's home run king, he oddly finished the year as Pittsburgh's 6th hitter in the order, as Justin Morneau and Marlon Byrd became numbers 4 and 5 after being picked up in trades.
 He started the postseason red-hot.
 After going 0 for 3 with a RBI in the 2013 NL Wild Card Game, he homered off Adam Wainwright in Game 1 of the NLDS for the only Bucco run in a 9-1 loss.
 In Game 2, he doubled off Lance Lynn in the 2nd and scored Pittsburgh's first run on a Gerrit Cole hit.
 He hit a two-run homer off Lynn in the 3rd and Pittsburgh cruised to a win.
 He already had more postseason homers than Barry Bonds and Bobby Bonilla had combined in 33 playoff games for the Bucs in the 1990s.
 In Game 3, he came to bat with a 3-3 tie in the bottom of the 8th and two on against Kevin Siegrist.
 Having hit .180 against lefties in the regular-season (4th lowest in MLB), he faced a hurler who had only allowed a .118 regular-season average to lefties.
 Alvarez delivered, though, singling to right to score Josh Harrison with the winning run.
 His homer off Michael Wacha in the 8th inning of Game 4 was Pittsburgh's lone hit in a tough 2-1 loss.
 He singled in Morneau with the lone run in their Game 5 loss to Wainwright to finish the NLDS 6 for 17 with 16 total bases and 6 RBI.
 He did make history as the first player to drive in runs in his first six postseason games; only Nomar Garciaparra had done so in five.

 Alvarez was involved in an unusual play on April 18, 2014.
 Martin Maldonado of the Milwaukee Brewers slashed a ground ball towards him in the 6th inning, the hit somehow managing to break the stitches on the baseball.
 Pedro was left to field a ball with a large piece of leather flapping away, and his throw barely fluttered to first base as even the slow-footed Maldonado had no trouble outrunning that dying quail.
+In early August, the Pirates decided to have Pedro begin taking infield practice at first base.
+They were concerned about his throwing problems, as he had already accumulated 22 throwing errors that year.
+The move would also allow the Pirates to play Josh Harrison, who was having a great season as a utility player, at third base, but would mean a decrease in playing time for Ike Davis and Gaby Sanchez, who had platooned at first base until then.
+He made his first start at first base on August 18th, then in his second on August 23rd, he homered twice off Wily Peralta of the Milwaukee Brewers, driving in 4 runs, to lead the Pirates to an important 10-2 win over the NL Central leaders.

 Notable Achievements